patilpushkarp/comp/comp/intro.md

    4. Remove stopwords
 5. Convert sentences to words
 6. Create bigram and trigram models
-7. Use the above models to create bigram and trigram
+7. Use the above models to create bigram
 8. Create a dictionary from bigrams
 9. Create a corpus using the dictionary
 10. Perform hyper-parameter tuning for LDA model, using UMASS coherence score for evaluation